fhdsl/Ethical_Data_Handling_for_Cancer_Research/docs/03-Data_Security.md

 How do you do this?

 If you use Outlook, there are options to do so currently under the "Draft" menu, by selecting the "Encrypt" option.
 Gmail also supports encrypted emails.
 Be sure to Google how if this course becomes out-of-date.
+Your institute may have special ways of encrypting emails, so check with your local IT department.

 ### Phishing